Sai-Chakradhar/Image-Classifier-using-Logistic-Regression/README.md

 I converted the image into a array of size (64*64*3,1)which is nothing but flatting the image.And then sent this to the node as shown in the image.
-Each array element of 12288,1 has a weight and bias corresponding to it.I intialized the weights and bias to zeros in thr start thrn updated the value using back propagation and learning rate using the formula w = w - learning_rate*dw b = b - learning_rate*db
+Each array element of 12288,1 has a weight and bias corresponding to it.I intialized the weights and bias to zeros in thr start thrn updated the value using back propagation and learning rate using the formula is

+w = w - learning_rate*dw
+b = b - learning_rate*db

+In the Code,
+U should change the file path of test_catvnoncat.h5 and also train_catvnoncat.h5 I got a accuracy of 70% on test_set of these files.
+U can try on other images which are of sixe 28*28*3 and of the Binomial Classification.